node-red/node-red.github.io/docs/user-guide/writing-functions.md

 The Function can request the runtime to *not clone* the first message passed to `node.send` by passing in `false` as a second argument to the function.
-It would do this is the message contains something that is not otherwise cloneable, or for performance reasons to minimise the overhead of sending messages:
+It would do this if the message contains something that is not otherwise cloneable, or for performance reasons to minimise the overhead of sending messages:

 {% highlight javascript %}